-The Rare Diseases Clinical Research Network (RDCRN) program is designed to advance medical research on rare diseases by providing support for clinical studies and facilitating collaboration, study enrollment and data sharing.
-Through the network, scientists from multiple disciplines at hundreds of clinical sites around the world work together with patient advocacy groups to study more than 280 rare diseases.
+The Rare Diseases Clinical Research Network (RDCRN) program advances medical research on rare diseases by providing support for clinical studies and facilitating collaboration, study enrollment and data sharing.
+Through the network, scientists from multiple disciplines at hundreds of clinical sites around the world work together with patients and patient advocacy groups to study more than 280 rare diseases.

-The purpose of the RDCRN is to facilitate clinical research in rare diseases through support for:
+The RDCRN facilitates clinical research in rare diseases through support for:

-The RDCRN was established by the NIH Office of Rare Diseases in 2003 and now is overseen by NCATS.
+The RDCRN was established by the NIH Office of Rare Diseases in 2003 and the program is now coordinated by NCATS.
 Since its launch, nearly 40,000 patients have been enrolled in network clinical studies.
-As of October 2014, the network is composed of about 2,600 researchers, including scientific program staff from NCATS and collaborating NIH components, academic investigators, and members of 130 patient advocacy groups; 91 studies are under way.
+The network is composed of about 2,600 researchers, including scientific program staff from NCATS and collaborating NIH components, academic investigators, and members of 130 patient advocacy groups.